ivopieniak/genomicscourse/2019/practicals/population_genetics/map_call.md

 ## Variant calling

 To begin with, we will need the reference fasta file in addition to the alignments we just created.
-Copy it over from `input/01-mapping` to `input/02-genotyping` directory.
+Symlink it from `input/01-mapping` to `input/02-genotyping` directory.

 The following analysis is done in the directory `results/02-genotyping`.
 Remember to keep your commands in the `WHATIDID.txt` file.